Degeneration of trigonometric dynamical difference equations for quantum loop algebras to trigonometric Casimir equations for Yangians: Introduction

 \subsection{Acknowledgements}

 I am very grateful to Pavel Etingof for suggesting this problem, explaining the context described in the introduction, and for his guidance throughout the project.
 I had several very helpful conversations with Valerio Toledano Laredo and Sachin Gautam, who carefully explained both their published work and their work in progress, and shared early drafts of their papers.
+I also wish to thank Sachin Gautam and the anonymous referee for reading the paper carefully and offering helpful suggestions.